danialk20/Meta-analysis/README.md

 - **Data.xlsx**: The dataset in Excel format.
 - **Code.R**: R script used for performing the meta-analysis.
 - **Plots/**: Contains the generated forest and funnel plots.
+- **Table3.csv**: A dataset of additional characteristics of the implementations.

 ## Meta-analysis Process